 Several of the clip variations are pictured below.

 Some Wheelskins models may have foam around the outer edge, others do not.

-You do NOT need to remove wheel weights or center caps, Wheelskins are designed to mount over them.
+Wheelskins are designed so you DO NOT Need to Remove most wheel weights or Center Caps; Wheelskins are designed to mount over them.

 These directions apply to Push-On Impostor Wheelskins whose back

 sides look like the above pictures, with plastic or steel clips arranged around